metronisys/metronisys-core/readme.md

 Autonomous AI agents such as Clawdbot (now Moltbot) represent a major shift in how software operates.
 These agents can execute commands, automate workflows, and act independently in real-world systems.

+With this power comes a fundamental question:

+If AI agents can act autonomously — who governs their behavior in the best interest of the human?

+Metronisys™ provides the answer:

 - 📜 [Metronisys™ Core Overview](./metronisys-core.md)

 ## Features